Results for: children and youth

 916-652-5814

-Koinonia Foster Families has been bringing hope to the new generation for over 30 years.
-While foster care and adoption accounts for the largest part of our organization, we have developed seven wonderful programs to treat, support, and improve the lives of foster children, adoptive children, group home children, and at-risk youth and families.
+Koinonia Family Services provides foster and adoption services throughout California and Nevada.
+While foster care and adoption accounts for the largest part of their organization, they also have programs to treat, support, and improve the lives of foster children, adoptive children, group home children, and at-risk youth and families.

-Koinonia is also an industry leader in representing the interests and rights of children and young people in "the system" through regulatory and legislative advocacy.
+Koinonia is also represents the interests and rights of children and young people in "the system" through regulatory and legislative advocacy.

 Becoming a professional Foster Parent consists of: